/sites/assets/Assets/Categories/Exercise%20N%20Fitness/1071_images_bannerimage.jpg?Width=970&Height=405

 Which Physical Activity Is Good for Me?

-You could start off with some light to moderate physical activity like walking, jogging, leisure cycling, and line dancing, swimming, rollerblading, cycling or playing football.
+You could start off with some light to moderate physical activity like walking, jogging, leisure cycling, and line dancing, swimming, rollerblading, cycling or playing recreational football.

 If you are already exercising regularly, you could also try out more vigorous forms of physical activity such as swimming laps, running, or rock-climbing.